csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

             ```

           Both `word` and `word2` contain the same memory address, pointing to the same memory location, which contains the string "Hello".
 There is only one copy of the string "Hello"; `word2` doesn't get its own copy.
+## Overflow

+When the result of some operations can't be entirely stored in the corresponding datatype, an overflow occurs.
+To understand this, assume a car has a 4-digit odometer, and currently, it shows 9999.
+What does the odometer show if you drive the car another mile?
+As you guess, it shows 0000 while it must show 10000.
+The reason is the odometer does not have a counter for the fifth digit.